 This Green River Project was adopted in 2010 with a goal to control 6,540 tons of salt annually.
 The first Environmental Quality Incentives Program contracts were executed in 2010 and 30 acres of sprinkler systems were installed in 2011.
-In 2012, one new contract was developed that will provide 1,310 tons of salt control.
+In 2013, no new contracts were developed due to the lack of applications.